uikit/uikit-site/docs/pages/toggle.md

 To apply this component, just add the `uk-toggle="target: #ID"` attribute to a `<button>` or `<a>` element.
 You can use any selector with the toggle attribute.

-The toggle will add or remove a class or attribute from the item.
+The toggle can be used to add or remove a class or attribute from the item.
 By default, it adds the `hidden` attribute to hide the element.

 ```html
 <button uk-toggle="target: #my-id" type="button"></button>